MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/windows-time-service/Windows-2016-Accurate-Time.md

 >For a quick overview, take a look at this high level overview video at [https://aka.ms/WS2016TimeVideo](https://aka.ms/WS2016TimeVideo).

 ## Overview
 The Windows Time service is a component which uses a plug-in model for client and server time synchronization providers.
 There are two built-in client providers on Windows, and there are also 3rd party plugins available as well.
-One provider uses [NTP (RFC 1304)](https://tools.ietf.org/html/rfc1305) to synchronize the local system time to a NTP reference server.
+One provider uses [NTP (RFC 1305)](https://tools.ietf.org/html/rfc1305) to synchronize the local system time to a NTP reference server.
 The other provider is for Hyper-V and synchronizes virtual machines (VM) to the Hyper-V host.
 When multiple providers exist, Windows will pick the best provider, using stratum level first, followed by root delay dispersion and then time offset.

 > [!NOTE]
-> The windows time provider plugin model is documented on TechNet.
+> The windows time provider plugin model is [documented on TechNet](https://msdn.microsoft.com/en-us/library/windows/desktop/ms725475(v=vs.85).aspx).

 Domain and Standalone configurations work differently.